-The financial statements represent consolidated financial statements of the Group and are prepared on the basis of the subsidiaries' share in equity, on the basis of control and by decision of the General meeting of shareholders.
+These financial statements represent consolidated financial statements of the Group and are prepared on the basis of control and the subsidiaries' share in equity, on the basis of management and by decision of the General meeting of shareholders.

-2 Significant accounting policies
+2. Significant accounting policies